oracc/oracc-rest/README.md

 This application needs both Flask and Elasticsearch to be installed to run correctly.
 We will first take you through setting up your environments and spinning up the Flask API.
 Once this has been done you can proceed to the section describing how to set up Elasticsearch.

-Use of virtual python environments is recommended throughout but is beyond the scope of this README.
+It is also best practice to work within a python virtual enviornment for both development and production.
+This keeps any packages you install isolated from any system-wide installations.
+You can use any virtual environment manager of your choice, but make sure you add any virtual environment directory to .gitignore.

 ---

 ## Development environment

 While you can run this application directly on your local machine, you may wish to set up a virtual Ubuntu server for testing the application locally during development.
 This is preferable as it mimics the production environment more closely (see below).
-You can easily spin up a local virtual Ubuntu server using [Multipass](https://multipass.run/).
+You can easily spin up a local virtual Ubuntu server using [Multipass](https://multipass.run/), although its usage is beyond the scope of this readme.

 To start, clone the repo to your local machine or virtual Ubuntu server (you will need Git and Python3 installed at the very least).

 ### Install python modules

-Run the following command from the top-level directory of this repo:
+Within your own python virtual environment, run the following command from the top-level directory of this repo:

 ```
 pip install -r requirements.txt